The RNT process helped me develop a warrior mentality

 Krishan went through the trial, and he triumphed.

-The message he saw on the wall wasn’t the only timely occurrence though.
-Back in October 2017, we were announcing a competition giveaway of 3 months free coaching.
+The message he saw on the wall wasn’t the only timely occurrence.
+Back in October 2017, we were announcing a competition giveaway - a 3 months free coaching package.

-Krishan had been following us since the summer, he’d tried our 25 day plan, and he’d promised himself that once he achieved his first chin up (the tips on which he got here), he’d sign up.
+Krishan had been following us since the summer, he’d tried our 25 day plan, and he’d promised himself that once he achieved his first chin up, he’d sign up.

-Fast forward to a Sunday morning in October, and he was training back, when guess what?
+Fast forward to a Sunday morning in October, he was training hard, when guess what?
 He got his first chin up!
-As he’d promised himself, his plan was to go home and sign up, when his phone pinged a notification.
+As he’d promised himself, his plan was to go home and sign up, just then his phone pinged a notification.